Jak promować sklep internetowy? Od sociali po SEO – co faktycznie działa? Sprawdzamy

 How to promote an online store?
 From social media to SEO – what actually works?
 Let’s find out.

-You started selling, posted your offer, set up payments… and nothing?
-That’s normal – the store won’t promote itself, even if you have great prices, beautiful photos, and free delivery.
-In this post, we break down the topic: where to promote an online store, what works nowadays, what to avoid, and how to do it without burning the budget.
-We’ll talk about socials, Ads, SEO, automation, and how RefSpace helps manage promotion without stress and without coding.
-If you’re just starting or want to finally manage your store’s marketing wisely – this post is for you.
+You started selling, put up an offer, set up payments…and silence?
+That’s normal – the store won’t promote itself, even if you have great prices, nice photos, and free delivery.
+In this post, we break down the topic to its fundamentals: where to promote an online store, what works nowadays, what to avoid, and how to do it without burning through your budget.
+We’ll discuss social media, Ads, SEO, automation, and how RefSpace helps manage promotion without hassle and coding.
+If you’re just starting out or finally want to manage your store’s marketing wisely – this is the post for you.

-Contrary to appearances, SEO is not black magic or something reserved only for big brands.
+Contrary to popular belief, SEO is not black magic or something reserved only for big brands.
 It’s a set of very specific actions that make your store appear where people are searching for something.
 This means more traffic, more clicks, and more potential purchases.
-Optimization of titles, a good category description, internal linking, a thoughtful menu structure – all these make a difference.
-But SEO also requires time, patience, and regular content updates because Google likes lively pages, not dead catalogs.
+Optimizing titles, good category descriptions, internal linking, a well-thought-out menu structure – all of this makes a difference.
+But SEO is also time, patience, and regular content updates, because Google likes lively sites, not dead catalogs.

-If you want the store to actually generate sales from search engines, you need to treat SEO as a long-term investment.
-It’s worth investing at the start in a simple audit, which will show you what needs improvement.
+If you want your store to actually generate sales from search engines, you need to treat SEO as a long-term investment.
+It’s worth investing initially in a simple audit that shows you what to improve.
 Writing a blog or updating descriptions is something you can do yourself.
 Promoting an online store through Google doesn’t have to be expensive, but it requires consistency and a good strategy.

 Discover the potential of your personal brand!